-For over 20 years Art Curator Nina Torres has been actively participating in the international art market, focusing in the Latin American Modern and Contemporary Art & Mexican culture.
-During her career, she has created, developed and implemented successful art and cultural programs for corporate, government & private organizations.
+Art curator Nina Torres has been working in the worldwide art market for over 20 years, specializing on Latin American Modern and Contemporary Art as well as Mexican culture.
+She has designed, developed, and executed successful art and cultural programs for corporate, government, and private groups throughout her career.

 Nina founded Latin American Art Consulting in 2007, working closely with foundations, museums, auction houses, collectors, galleries and dealers to further the spread of Latin American Art.
 LAAC’s main goal is to promotes the dissemination of Latin American Art in the international market.

 In 1987, Nina founded & directed De Ville Galleries in Mexico City, where she sold major works of art from Latin America Masters, promoted emerging artists and advised corporate and private collectors.
 A second gallery was opened in Cuernavaca, Mexico followed by several private exhibitions in De Ville’s office in the World Trade Center in New York.

 She has curated and overseen over a hundred exhibitions in galleries, art shows and museums around the world including Mexico, Belgium, Holland, France, Thailand and the USA.
 She negotiated and sold works of art for

 many Latin American Masters including: Carlos Merida, Diego Rivera, Rufino Tamayo, Remedios Varo, Francisco Zuniga and created the inaugural auction of renowned artist David Alfaro Siqueiros.